enoch-ng/Dota2HelperBot/README.md

 To use this bot, you need to create a file named "settings.json" in the data/ folder.
 The complete list of options is as follows:
 ```
 {
-	"token: String that will be the bot's token
+	"token": String that will be the bot's token
 	"prefix": String representing the command prefix
 	"owner": String representing your Discord user ID
 	"default_server": ID of the server to use for channel-specific messages.
 Leave blank for the bot to always post updates in the default channel